mayralgr/questions-answers/questions/elasticsearch.md

 `
 shard_num = hash(_routing) % num_primary_shards
 `
-with this formula elastic search decides in which shared the document will be stored.
+with this formula elastic search decides in which shard the document will be stored.

 ** _routing is a metadata field in each document, by default it is the ID of the document